hellerve/ptolemy/done.md

 drink’s name, for instance—is gospel and the only one worth mentioning.
 It is nonetheless informative and fun to read.

+* *Das Vorbild* by **Siegfried Lenz** (1978)

+Another incredibly poignant book by Siegfried Lenz.
+He was an incredibly descriptor (and caricaturist) of the German spirit of the time, and all of his characters feel like archetypes.
+I had a lot of fun reading this, even though not a single one of the characters was likable—and I think they weren’t meant to be.

 ## Management

 ### Papers